 When Americans find themselves in extreme financial distress, as millions are today, payday loans might seem like the only option for relief.
 But the truth is, they’re unfair, costly, and take advantage of people who are most vulnerable.

-Payday loans are often issued to people who have bad credit, no credit, or without savings.
-They are generally short-term loans, typically only a couple of weeks and come with high finance charges.
+Payday loans are often issued to people who have bad credit, no credit, or are without savings.
+They are generally short-term loans, typically only a couple of weeks, and come with high finance charges.

 You’ll often have to write them a post-dated check that will be automatically deposited when the loan is due.
 If you’re unable to pay the loan back on time or your check bounces, you will be charged even more, and the loan could potentially go into default and damage your credit score.
 Our advice is to avoid them at all costs.

 Billions of dollars are wasted annually on fees and credit card interest payments.
 Cushion was born out of a need to right a wrong: costly and unnecessary bank charges and credit card fees.
 These seemingly innocuous fees can quickly add up to hundreds of dollars if left unchecked.
 Cushion was launched to help the regular people fight back and reclaim money that is rightfully theirs.
 You can expect to get refunds on commonly-paid fees like, wire transfer fees, monthly service fees, foreign transaction fees, account maintenance fees, minimum balance fees, ATM fees, credit card interest charges, late fees, and overdraft fees